stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

       defined in the `compute` or `login` variables, to override the default image for specific node groups.

-5. Modify `openhpc_slurm_partitions` to add a new partition covering rebuildable nodes to use for for rebuild jobs.
-If using the default OpenTofu configurations, this variable is contained in an OpenTofu-templated file `environments/$ENV/group_vars/all/partitions.yml` which must be overriden by copying it to e.g. a `z_partitions.yml` file in the same directory.
-   However production sites will probably be overriding this file anyway to customise it.

-   An example partition definition, given the two node groups "general" and "gpu" shown in Step 2, is:

-    ```yaml
-    openhpc_slurm_partitions:
-        ...
-        - name: rebuild
-          groups:
-            - name: general
-            - name: gpu
-          default: NO
-          maxtime: 30
-          partition_params:
-            PriorityJobFactor: 65533
-            Hidden: YES
-            RootOnly: YES
-            DisableRootJobs: NO
-            PreemptMode: 'OFF'
-            OverSubscribe: EXCLUSIVE
-    ```

-    Which has parameters as follows:
+5. Ensure `openhpc_partitions` contains a partition covering the nodes to run rebuild jobs.
+The default definition in `environments/common/inventory/group_vars/all/openhpc.yml` will automatically include this via `openhpc_rebuild_partition` also in that file.
+If modifying this, note the important parameters are:

     - `name`: Partition name matching `rebuild` role variable `rebuild_partitions`, default `rebuild`.
-    - `groups`: A list of node group names, matching keys in the OpenTofu `compute` variable (see example in step 2 above).
+    - `groups`: A list of nodegroup names, matching `openhpc_nodegroup` and keys in the OpenTofu `compute` variable (see example in step 2 above).
       Normally every compute node group should be listed here, unless Slurm-controlled rebuild is not required for certain node groups.
     - `default`: Must be set to `NO` so that it is not the default partition.
     - `maxtime`: Maximum time to allow for rebuild jobs, in [slurm.conf format](https://slurm.schedmd.com/slurm.conf.html#OPT_MaxTime).